BushLife - Wilderness First Aid Mistakes Hero

 The most common mistake people make when providing wilderness first aid is misdiagnosing injuries.
 Our instinct is to assess the situation quickly and start treating the injured person, which can lead to incorrect or inadequate treatment.

-For example, assuming a twisted ankle is just a sprain when, in fact, it’s a fracture can cause further damage or delay proper treatment.
+For example, assuming ankle injuries are just sprains when, in fact, it’s a fracture can cause further damage, delay proper treatment or hinder recovery time.

 If you are uncertain about the severity of an injury, it’s always better to err on the side of caution.
 Stabilize the injured person and seek professional medical help if available.
 Remember, a correct diagnosis is crucial for providing appropriate treatment and preventing further harm.